mcvoid/mcvoid.github.io/content/docs/game-master-kit/treasure/_index.md

 ### Example Treasure Market

-1. The market for a given city is a Type A hoard.
+1. We determine that the market for our example city is a Type A hoard.
+2. We roll for currency
-2. For copper, rolled 11 on 1d20, so no copper.
+    1. For copper, rolled 11 on 1d20, so no copper.
-3. For silver, rolled 16 on 1d20, so a 2 on 1d6 makes 2000 silver.
+    2. For silver, rolled 16 on 1d20, so a 2 on 1d6 makes 2000 silver.
-4. For gold, rolled 18 on 1d20, so a 5,6 on 2d6 makes 11000 gold.
+    3. For gold, rolled 18 on 1d20, so a 5,6 on 2d6 makes 11000 gold.
-5. The price for the top item is 11200gp.
+    4. The price for the top item is 11200gp.
+3. We roll for gems and magic items.
-6. For gems, rolled 20 on 1d20, so a 1,1,5,3,5,5 on 6d6 means 20 gems for sale.
+    1. For gems, rolled 20 on 1d20, so a 1,1,5,3,5,5 on 6d6 means 20 gems for sale.
-7. For magic items, rolled 10 on 1d20, so three magic items: A scroll of insivibility, a potion of animal control, and a sword -2 (cursed)
+    2. For magic items, rolled 10 on 1d20, so three magic items: A scroll of insivibility, a potion of animal control, and a sword -2 (cursed).

-The results give us the following table:
+4. We make a list with the sword first, the scroll next, the potion after that, and then a list of gems and art and other collectibles.
+5. The sword gets the price of 11200gp
+6. The scroll gets 5600gp, the potion gets 3,733gp, the gems get 2,800gp, 2,240gp, 1,867gp, etc.

+To massage the numbers a bit, we'll round to the nearest even hundred for items above 1000gp, and to the nearest 10 for under that.
+The results give us the following table for what is available to find in our city's collectors' market:

 Item                                                     | Price (GP) :------------------------                                |:-----
 Sword -2 (cursed)                                        | 11,200
 Scroll of Invisibility                                   | 5,600
-Potion of Animal Control                                 | 3,733
+Potion of Animal Control                                 | 3,800
 Electrum Flower Brooch                                   | 2,800
-Gold Cup engraved with Elven Script                      | 2,240 Gold Salt Cellar                                         | 1,867
+Gold Cup engraved with Elven Script                      | 2,200 Gold Salt Cellar                                         | 1,800
-Wooden Scepter set with Blue Star Sapphire               | 1,600 Fine Leather Armor                                       | 1,400 Gold Bracer engraved with Arcane Runes                   | 1,244 Platinum Ring set with Bright Green Emerald              | 1,120 Silk Brocade Merchant's Cap trimmed with Ermine          | 1,018 White Opal                                               | 933 Ivory Chalice inlaid with Platinum                       | 862 Rich Purple Corundum                                     | 800 Silver Torc engraved with Elven Script                   | 747 Chrysoberyl                                              | 700 Leather Mantle tooled with Draconic Scales               | 659 Bloodstone                                               | 622
+Wooden Scepter set with Blue Star Sapphire               | 1,600 Fine Leather Armor                                       | 1,400 Gold Bracer engraved with Arcane Runes                   | 1,200 Platinum Ring set with Bright Green Emerald              | 1,200 Silk Brocade Merchant's Cap trimmed with Ermine          | 1,000 White Opal                                               | 930 Ivory Chalice inlaid with Platinum                       | 860 Rich Purple Corundum                                     | 800 Silver Torc engraved with Elven Script                   | 750 Chrysoberyl                                              | 700 Leather Mantle tooled with Draconic Scales               | 660 Bloodstone                                               | 620
-Black Opal                                               | 589
+Black Opal                                               | 590
 Aquamarine                                               | 560
-Jasper                                                   | 533
+Jasper                                                   | 530
-Blue Quartz                                              | 509
+Blue Quartz                                              | 500
-Chalcedony                                               | 487
+Chalcedony                                               | 490

+Take note that we don't want to reveal the magic item properties until after the sale.
+That's what identify and read magic are for, and if they use the sword before know what it does, then caveat emptor!